 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT – FERPA

-- The right to provide written consent before Standard College discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to provide written consent before the school discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by Standard College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Standard College to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are:

 U.S. Department of Education